adamDilger/vscode-java-pmd/README.md

 - Run analysis on file open
 - Run analysis on file save
-- Run analysis on file change (new!)
+- Run analysis on file change
 - Run analysis on entire workspace
 - Run analysis on single file
 - Ability to define your own ruleset